expertanalytics/cvcreator/pub_keys/readme.md

 ## Description

 This folder contains the ssh keys for use in encrypting sensitive files.
 Each user should create a folder with their preferred username containing a public ssh key in a single file.
 For simplicity of use, we assume that the encryption scheme used for now is RSA.

+## Current usage

+The public-keys in this repository is currently in use to manage:
+* Automatically create users on the servers using name of public key folder.
+The key is copied to `~/.ssh/authorized_keys`, to grant access to the server.
+Currently accessible servers are listed as [resources](#computing-resources)
+* Certification on XAL nebula sub-network.
+Instructions for setting up nebula can be found [here](#nebula)

+All users with keys on `internal/master` have access to the above functionality.

 ## Example
 A user creates a folder `/internal/pub_keys/roberts/` containing a file `id_rsa.pub` which contains the public rsa keystring.